Sommer Ray Spreads Legs On Pink Pool Flamingo In Wild Tie-Dye Bikini For Seven-Part Update

 A simple caption from Sommer suggested that she’d found her hang-out companion.

 Fans following Sommer’s Instagram stories may have noticed that the star rocked a tie-dye look for a brief and temporary shot over the Labor Day weekend, although the model appeared to make no link between her look from some days ago and today’s.
-The story featured apple pie ice-cream, per The Inquisitr, but Sommer’s pool setting and flamingo partner didn’t seem to have come into existence yet.
+The story featured apple pie ice-cream, per The Inquisitr, but Sommer’s pool setting and flamingo partner weren’t featured just yet.

 Today’s update seems to have proven a hit: it had racked up over 273,000 likes in just 40 minutes.
 The same time frame brought over 2,000 fans into the comments section.
 Clearly, Sommer is much-loved.